cloudnativegeo/cloudnativegeo.org/content/blog/20240624-practical-ard.md

 ## STAC

 Some of the challenges of aligning around a definition of ARD has been solved by adoption of the SpatioTemporal Asset Catalogs ([STAC](https://stacspec.org/en)) metadata specification.
-In an ideal case, STAC metadata allows users to load data easily into a variety of configurations that might suit their needs &ndash; e.g. into a datacube.
+In an ideal case, STAC metadata allows users to load data easily into a variety of configurations that might suit their needs &ndash; e.g., into a datacube.

 STAC was designed to be flexible and has an intentionally small core that can be added to via extensions.
 Many [STAC extensions](https://stac-extensions.github.io/) have been developed, but there is no clear guidance on which extensions could be added to a STAC metadata catalog to create something that would be considered ARD.
 The best extensions to enable ARD may not even exist yet.